tmkhiem/WUControl/README.md

 This tool enables manual overriding the Windows Update component and avoid nasty unexpected reboots.
 There is only two buttons: Enable update and Disable update which does the exact function it claims.

+Do note that this tool does NOT stop the Windows Update services.
+Instead, it just points WU to localhost, where obviously no WU server (unless you do) would be running.

 ## Why?

 Windows Update mostly sucks at deciding when to install updates.
 Even when it does, there's like a ton of small updates that needs to crank up my CPU to 100% for 10s of minutes.
 This is highly undesirable when I am travelling and has to work on battery.
 On desktop, especially demanding work programs (e.g Visual Studio with a huge solution), WU has a habit to chime in at the most intense phase (e.g building solution).